ROBOTIS-GIT/emanual/docs/en/dxl/dxl-selection-guide.md

 ### [SMPS](#smps)

-The SMPS power supply is ROBOTIS' reccomended soultion for powering most DYNAMIXEL Systems.
+The SMPS power supply is ROBOTIS' recommended solution for powering most DYNAMIXEL Systems.
 The SMPS is capable of safely supplying a consistent 12v to ensure optimal operation of nearly any DYNAMIXEL.

 ### [Batteries](#batteries)